Hospital Bag Checklist—What to Pack for Mom, Baby, and Partner

 What to Pack in the Hospital Bag for Your Birth Partner

 As a birth partner, whether you’re the father, friend, partner, or family member, you may want to pack a hospital bag with useful items to support your loved one during their time in the hospital.
-Here are some hospital bag essentials for dad, partner, friend, family member, or whoever your birthing partner will be:
+Here’s our birth partner hospital bag checklist for dad, partner, friend, family member, or whoever your support partners will be:

 Snacks and water.
 Labor can be thirsty work even for supportive partners.
 Consider packing some snacks and water, as well as change for the hospital vending machines.